The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Regularity of limit -varifolds

 \subsection{Main theorems: smooth excision of hidden boundary}

-Our main regularity theorem (Theorem~\ref{thm:regularity} below) says that if $g \in C^{1,1}(N)$ is positive, then a limit $(g, 0)$-varifold $V$ for which the associated sequence $(u_{\e_{j}})$ has uniformly bounded Morse index with respect to ${\mathcal F}_{\e_{j}, \sigma g_{j}}$ is regular (i.e.\ has quasi-embedded PMC$(g, 0)$ structure as in Definition~\ref{PMC-structure} below) away from a closed set of codimension $\geq 7$, and moreover, that the ``hidden boundary'' $V \res \left(N \setminus \overline{E}\right)$ (on which $H_{V} = 0$) and the ``phase boundary'' $|\partial \, E|$ (where $H_{V} = g\nu$) can be separated smoothly globally, i.e.\ neither the hidden boundary nor the phase boundary has singular first variation in $N$ (and each is separately regular away from a closed set of codimension $\geq 7$).
+Our main regularity theorem concerning limit varifolds (Theorem~\ref{thm:regularity} below) says that if $g \in C^{1,1}(N)$ is positive, then a limit $(g, 0)$-varifold $V$ for which the associated sequence $(u_{\e_{j}})$ is such that $u_{\e_{j}}$ has uniformly bounded Morse index with respect to ${\mathcal F}_{\e_{j}, \sigma g_{j}}$ is regular (i.e.\ has \emph{quasi-embedded $PMC \, (g, 0)$ structure} as in Definition~\ref{PMC-structure} below) away from a closed set of codimension $\geq 7$, and moreover, that the hidden boundary $V \res \left(N \setminus \overline{E}\right)$ (on which $H_{V} = 0$) and the phase boundary $|\partial \, E|$ (where $H_{V} = g\nu$, with $\nu$ denoting the inward pointing unit normal to $\partial^{\star} E$) can be separated smoothly globally, i.e.\ neither the hidden boundary nor the phase boundary has singular first variation in $N$ (and each is separately regular away from a closed set of codimension $\geq 7$).